 FEES & RULES

 Because of the large size of the building and the most common space seen for a condo building, the regime fee for The Bristol is the same for all size condos.
-This year and for the past several years the fee has been $942 per month but has recently increased to $1042.
+For the past several years the fee has been $942 per month but has recently increased to $1042.
 Once a year the homeowners bid out the insurances (wind & hail, flood, liability for board and building) and this fee comes due in March.
 In 2020 the fee was $1587 and 2021 - $2017.20 to add some additional coverage.
 Remember that this is a large building but only 54 condos - making it quite exclusive.

 REGIME FEES - WHAT ARE THEY?
 AND WHY DO THEY MATTER?

 'Regime fees' is a common term in southern states, and more specifically here in South Carolina, but they are the same thing as the terms "HOA" and "condo association fees" which are more widely used elsewhere.Condominium association fees are typically charged on a monthly basis to the owners of condos to reflect a combination of two costs: the Reserve Fee & Budget Items.

 This regime fees often includes building liability insurance, board insurance, flood insurance, wind & hail insurance, but in the case of The Bristol, these fees are not included in the Regime, but just due once a year when they are payable.
 This will be prorated at closing as you only pay for what you use.